rjsamson/Stackfooter/README.md

   * ~~Scores API~~
   * ~~Bootstrap with default venues and API keys~~
   * Websockets
+  * Add JSON API for configuration and control of Venues / Tickers
   * Web interface for setup and control

 ## Thanks